 Governor General’s and Lieutentant Governor’s Cup 2001

 When Nancy Fagan of Port Perry, ON, fell in love with the conformation and bloodlines of a Trakehner foal by top hunter Heinzelmann (Storyteller) out of elite mare Alouette E during a visit to Galten Farms, she made breeder Gerhard Schickedanz a promise that she wouldn’t geld the colt after she bought him.

-Asher became the first double Cup winner.
+Asher became a double Cup winner.
 He went on to show as a conformation hunter with riders Tommy Serio, Wayne McLellan and Dee Walker.
 In 2007, he was Grand Champion Stallion at the Royal and was the Canadian Sport Horse Association Year-End Grand Champion Stallion for five years running.
 “I always felt his role was breeding, not showing, but he did do both,” says Fagan.

 “Asher’s been a great stallion.
 I didn’t know anything about breeding when I got him and I had to learn on my own,” says Fagan.
 “I love him dearly.
 He’s thrown some beautiful babies.”

 Governor General’s Cup 2003

 By the time he came to the Royal as a three-year-old, this handsome chestnut Trakehner stallion had already been approved as a breeding stallion by two registries.
 He wasted no time embarking on his performance career after his Cup win.
 At four, Tagaelen (Domritter x Tiered Response by Rombus), breeder Kelley Willemze of Orangeville’s first homebred, won his debut horse trials in the pre-training division and placed fourth at his next event in the training division.